Free Tool

 How to use this generator

-Step 1: Select or paste your source
+Step 1: Paste your source

-Start with a DOI, URL, raw citation, or article title.
+Use a DOI, URL, raw citation, or article title.

-Step 2: Check the author information
+Step 2: Check the authors

 Confirm whether the source has individual authors, a group author, or no author.